naneps/http_api_service/README.md

 ### Using HTTP Methods

-Here’s how to use the different HTTP methods supported by `api_service`.
+Here’s how to use the different HTTP methods supported by `api_service`:

 #### GET Request